Ingela Ihrman

 Smålands Konstarkiv

 Ingela Ihrman (born 1985, Kalmar, Sweden) is based in Stockholm and her practice includes sculpture, performance, video and text.
-She holds a master's degree from Konstfack with a specialization in art in public space.
-She has previously exhibited at Helsinki Biennale (2025), Vetlanda Museum (2024), Malmö Konsthall (2023), Åstorps konsthall (2022), Karlin Studios/FUTURA, Prague (2021) and Nordic Pavilion, 58th Venice Biennale (2019).
-In 2026, she will also appear in solo exhibitions at Bonniers konsthall and Skellefteå konsthall.
+She holds a master's degree from Konstfack with a focus on art in the public realm.
+She has previously exhibited at Helsinki Biennale (2025), Vetlanda Museum (2024), Malmö Konsthall (2023), Åstorps konsthall (2022), Karlin Studios/FUTURA, Prague(2021) and Nordic Pavilion, 58th Venice Biennale (2019).
+In 2026, she will also exhibit at Bonniers konsthall and Skellefteå konsthall.
 Ihrman is represented in the collections of Uppsala Art Museum, Moderna Museet, Kiasma, Malmö Art Museum and Västerås Art Museum, among others.
 She has also made several public works, most recently the sculpture series Strandfynd in Uppsala Municipality.

 Thanks to: Värnamo Municipality, Region Jönköping County and Region Kronoberg